 6: Treasure, Protect, and Promote our Reputation.

 We are all responsible for, and benefit from, our departments image and reputation.
 Consider who your actions affect our collective reputation and be a proud ambassador for the department.

 To nominate an Officer for recognition for outstanding work please email to:

 Police Chief Christopher S. Egan

 Police Chief Christopher S. Egan has been employed with the Allen Park Police Department since 09/09/1999.
-Prior to that, he started with the Trenton Auxiliary Police Department in 1992 and was promoted to Sergeant before attending and graduating from the Detroit Metropolitan Police Academy where he was the 1997 “N” Class President.
-While working at the Detroit Police Department, he worked in the 13th Precinct as a patrol officer, plain clothes "30 Series" and he worked executive protection details.
-During his career with the APPD, he has served as a patrol officer, motorcycle officer, safety town coordinator and was served as President and Vice President in the Lieutenants and Sergeants Union.
+During his career with the APPD, he has served as a patrol officer, a field training officer, motorcycle officer, safety town coordinator, sergeant, lieutenant, and he served as the President and Vice President of the Lieutenants and Sergeants Union.
 Chief Egan also was the commander of the 18 city Crisis/Hostage Negotiator Team with Downriver Mutual Aid and is currently the DRMA Operations Chairman, as well as the Chairman of the Metro Narcotics Enforcement Team (MNET).
-The CNT works in partnership with the Downriver SWAT Team to save lives in Allen Park and Downriver.
-He was appointed to Sergeant in 2007 and Lieutenant in 2010.
-In 2020, he was appointed as our Police Chief.
+He currently sits on the curriculum board for the Wayne County Regional Police Academy and the FBI National Academy Associates - Michigan Chapter.

 Police Chief Christopher S. Egan can be reached at (313) 386-6457, or

-Professional Development Manger: Bill Mehall (Lt – Ret) firstname.lastname@example.org
+Professional Development and Accreditation Manger: Bill Mehall (Lt – Ret)